Serb Muslims: Kingdom of Yugoslavia

 Gajret (known as the Serbian Muslim Cultural Society after 1929) was a cultural society established in 1903 that promoted Serbian identity among the Slavic Muslims of Austria-Hungary (today's Bosnia and Herzegovina).
 The organization viewed that the Muslims were Serbs lacking ethnic consciousness.
 The view that Muslims were Serbs is probably the oldest of the three ethnic theories among the Bosnian Muslims themselves.
 It was dismantled by the Independent State of Croatia during World War II.
 Some members, non-Communists, joined or collaborated with the Yugoslav Partisans, while others joined the Chetniks.

 World War II

 During World War II in Yugoslavia, a few Muslims joined the Chetniks.
 They espoused a Serb ethnic identity.
 The most notable of these was Ismet Popovac, who commanded the Muslim National Military Organization (Muslimanska narodna vojna organizacija, MNVO).
 The resolution of MNVO states that "Muslims are an integral part of Serbdom".
 World War I veteran Fehim Musakadić also joined the Chetniks.

-SFR Yugoslavia
+Socialist Yugoslavia

 Before the 1971 census, those of Slavic Muslim background in Yugoslavia could only legally declare themselves as Serb Muslims, Croat Muslims, or ethnically-undecided Muslims.
 The overwhelming majority chose the option "undetermined".
 After 1971, Slavs of Muslim ancestry were recognized as an ethnic group in their own right.

 Some prominent Muslims in Yugoslavia openly declared as Serbs, such as the writer Meša Selimović.